-That clause, which might be modelled on the ones present in the constitutions of several Member States such as France (Article 88), the Federal Republic of Germany (Article 24), Spain (Article 93), Portugal (Article 7) or Belgium (Article 24), would present at least two additional advantages:
+That clause, which might be modelled on the ones present in the constitutions of several Member States such as France (Article 88), the Federal Republic of Germany (Article 24), Spain (Article 93), Portugal (Article 7), Belgium (Article 24), or the Netherlands (Articles 91.3 and 92) would present at least two additional advantages:

-- a) First, it could include a provision guaranteeing for the participation of the Riigikogu in the formulation of the European policies affecting the Republic.
-In the structure of the institutions of the European Union there is still a clear predominance of organs whose designation or composition depends on the decisions of the executive powers of the Member states.
-A constitutional provision providing for the participation of the State organ which represents the Estonian people in defining Estonia's position in European matters, to be formulated by the Estonian representatives in the European Union institutions, would partially compensate for that predominance of the executive powers, sometimes considered to be a "democratic deficit". - b) Secondly, the introduction of an empowerment clause would contribute to the legal certainty of the binding force of European law in Estonia.
+- a) First, it could include a provision guaranteeing for the participation of the Riigikogu in the formulation of the European policies of the Estonian Republic.
+The Estonian Constitution establishes that the Executive power shall "implement foreign policies" (Article 83).
+In the structure of the European Union, there is a strong presence of organs whose designation or composition depends on the proposals or decisions of the executive powers of the Member States.
+Therefore, a constitutional mandate providing for the participation of the Riigikogu (as the State organ which represents the Estonian people) in the internal processes to define Estonia's position on European matters, and the proposals to be formulated by the Estonian representatives in the European Union institutions, would partially compensate for that predominance of the executive powers, sometimes considered to be a "democratic deficit". - b) Secondly, the introduction of an empowerment clause would contribute to the legal certainty of the binding force of European law in Estonia.
 Given the system of "diffuse" control of the constitutionality of laws which exists in Estonia, the transfer or empowerment clause, by explicitly providing for the constitutionality of that transfer of competences, would confirm the direct and preferential binding force of European law (Treaties, regulations, directives and decisions), and would preclude the possibility of European law not being applied by the Estonian courts based on Article 152 of the Constitution which states that "if any law or another legal act is in conflict with the Constitution, it shall not be applied by the Court in trying a case".
 If the constitutionality of the treaty of accession were guaranteed, the preferential application of European law would also be assured, since Article.
 123 of the Estonian Constitution provides that "if Estonian laws or other acts are in conflict with foreign treaties ratified by the Riigikogu, the articles of the foreign treaty shall be applied."